iden3/snarkjs/README.md

 Before we go ahead and create the circuit, we perform a final check and verify the final protocol transcript.

-You can see now that there is not a warning any more informing that you have not run the prepare phase2.
+> Notice there is no longer a warning informing you that the file does not contain phase2 precalculated values.

 ### 9. Create the circuit
 ```sh